MarkBind/markbind/docs/devGuide/development/migratingNodeJs.md

 Read more about Node.js release lines [here](https://nodesource.com/blog/understanding-how-node-js-release-lines-work/).

-npm version will be upgraded accordingly to the Node.js version.
+The npm version will be upgraded accordingly to the Node.js version.
 Hence, do check that this upgrade does not cause any issues.
 <box type="info" seamless>
 If a different version of npm is needed this can be overridden.
 This will be explained further below.
 </box>